Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

       **Area we cover screenshots**
       ![area](screenshots/area_we_cover.png)

+      *Note* On xxl-screens the embedded map applies a default padding of 8px which results in what appears to be a grey border around the map.

 - ### **As a frequent visitor, I want to quickly access the company social media account so that I can further check their credentials.**

     - **<ins>T12 - Acceptance criteria</ins>**